knewplay/book-programming-essential/programming-fundamentals/chapter2.md

 These commands ensure the robot takes a single step with each leg, moving a total of 30 centimeters forward.

-[TODO consider drawing a robot in the background of some of these steps, performing the steps.
-Somehow add more illustrations to help students visualize the flowchart + remove space in the title]
 ![Robot walking flowchart](./figures/ch-2-robot-walk%20-no-loop.jpg)
 *Completed flowchart of a robot walking.*